 Federal trafficking penalties for first offense Schedule I&II drugs range from a minimum of 5 years to a maximum of life in prison and a fine of \$1 million for an individual or \$10 million if not an individual.
 Penalties for first offense trafficking Schedule III&IV drugs range up to 5 years in prison and a fine of \$250,000 for an individual or \$1 million if not an individual.
-Federal penalties for first offense trafficking of life in prison and up to \$4 million fine for an individual or \$10 million if not an individual or \$10 million fine for an individual
+Federal penalties for first offense trafficking marijuana range up to a maximum of life in prison and up to \$4 million fine for an individual or \$10 million if not an individual, depending on the quantity of marijuana.